skirexwastaken/NumScript/README.md

 NumScript is an **interpreted language**, meaning the interpreter reads and executes code **one line at a time**.

+It works with two stacks of code:

+### 1. Tokenized Code
+This stack contains a code from either shell or file.

+It is the code that is primarily executed.

+### 2. Higher Tokenized Code
+This stack contains a code with higher execution priority.

+This code can originate from called definitions for example.

+After each executed line from Tokenized Code the NumScript Virtual Machine checks this stack if it contains any new code and if it does it is executed.

+After all code from Higher Tokenized Code is executed the NumScript Virtual Machine continues with execution of the primary code in Tokenized Code.

+## Execution process
 The internal execution process is composed of several steps:

 ### 1. Tokenization